“They needed to feel loved": How one nurse revolutionized patient care during the AIDS crisis

 I was a gay man, but I was a nurse first.
 As I said to my roommate at the time, one of the reasons I had to do something was because I knew I was going to have people all around me getting sick and dying—and it could be me, as well.
 I had to know there was something in place so people could be treated with compassion and dignity, and receive the care they needed.”

 Want to learn more about 5B, and meet other heroic nurses who worked there?
-Watch the movie's trailer below, and find showings near you:
+Watch the movie’s trailer below or watch it on demand: